Orbimed Advisors Llc Buys SPDR Biotech ETF, NeuroPace Inc, Janux Therapeutics Inc, Sells Haemonetics Corp, AbCellera Biologics Inc, Adverum Biotechnologies Inc

 Orbimed Advisors Llc sold out a holding in .
 The sale prices were between $60.05 and $60.05, with an estimated average price of $60.05.Sold Out: Alignment Healthcare Inc (ALHC)

-Orbimed Advisors Llc sold out a holding in Alignment Healthcare Inc. The sale prices were between $20.57 and $27.27, with an estimated average price of $24.29.Sold Out: Silver Spike Acquisition Corp (SSPK)
+Orbimed Advisors Llc sold out a holding in Alignment Healthcare Inc. The sale prices were between $20.57 and $27.27, with an estimated average price of $24.29.Sold Out: Travere Therapeutics Inc (TVTX)

-Orbimed Advisors Llc sold out a holding in Silver Spike Acquisition Corp.
-The sale prices were between $13.98 and $20.21, with an estimated average price of $17.11.Reduced: AbCellera Biologics Inc (ABCL)
+Orbimed Advisors Llc sold out a holding in Travere Therapeutics Inc. The sale prices were between $14.11 and $26.4, with an estimated average price of $19.83.Reduced: AbCellera Biologics Inc (ABCL)

 Here is the complete portfolio of ORBIMED ADVISORS LLC.
 Also check out: